Valdez Theatre Fringe with Rob & Schatzie

 2021 – The Fringe shook up its format, experimenting with a Story Relay event, five teams of five writers passing the baton throughout the week.
 This was our first year at Magpie’s on the Fly Coffeeshop.

-2022 – This year’s Fringe will be a combination of Story Relay (two teams of five) and regular Fringe.
+2022-2023 –Fringe these years was/is a combination of Story Relay (two teams of five) and regular Fringe.

 Over the years, the Fringe has taken place in many spaces, including the Prince William Sound College, Totem Inn, Ernesto’s Taqueria, the Hotel Glacier, the Fat Mermaid, and the Best Western.
 Regardless of location, there is rarely an empty seat at this popular event.
 This year, the Fringe returns again to Magpie’s on the Fly Coffeeshop at 350 Galen Dr.